Ensuring Drug Quality: An Overview of 21 CFR Parts 210 & 211

 The United States Pharmacopeia (USP) defines method validation as “a process by which it is established, through laboratory studies, that the performance characteristics of a method meet the requirements for its intended analytical applications.”4

 Method validation typically evaluates the following analytical characteristics of a method: accuracy, precision, specificity, detection limit, quantitation limit, linearity, range, and robustness.
 Depending upon the type of method and its application, not all the analytical characteristics indicated above will be required for validation.
-Specific details regarding method validation may be found in USP <1225> “Validation of Compendial Procedures”.
+Specific details regarding method validation may be found in USP <1225> “Validation of Compendial Procedures”.5

 Method Verification

-The United States Pharmacopoeia (USP) defines method verification as “a measure by which a compendial method can be tested for its suitability under actual conditions of use."4 Following 21 CFR 211, Eurofins is required to demonstrate that a previously validated method (either a compendial method or a method that was validated elsewhere) can meet specific performance criteria on the sample in question.
+The United States Pharmacopoeia (USP) defines method verification as “a measure by which a compendial method can be tested for its suitability under actual conditions of use."4 Following 21 CFR 211, GMP laboratories are required to demonstrate that a previously validated method (either a compendial method or a method that was validated elsewhere) can meet specific performance criteria on the sample in question.
 This differs from a method being “fit-for-purpose,” as you are not allowed to use expected results, previously seen on other samples, as confirmation of a method’s performance.

 ICH Chambers for Real-Time and Accelerated Stability Studies